hamadismail/i3-tweaks/README.md

 # i3 Tweaks

-This repository contains configurations and customizations for the i3 window manager on Linux includes required packages.
+This repository contains configurations and customizations for the i3 window manager on Linux include required packages.

 ## Screenshots